zephyrproject-rtos/zephyr/doc/kernel/data_passing/message_queues.rst

 .. note::
     A message queue can be used to transfer large data items, if desired.
     However, this can increase interrupt latency as interrupts are locked while a data item is written or read.
-It is usally preferable to transfer large data items by exchanging a pointer to the data item, rather than the data item itself.
+It is usually preferable to transfer large data items by exchanging a pointer to the data item, rather than the data item itself.
 The kernel's memory map and memory pool object types can be helpful for data transfers of this sort.